Meditation can help us fall asleep and rest more deeply. Read about a few practices and listen to our guided meditation for sleep as you fall asleep.

 Hearing Meditation for Sleep

 The meditation that I did was very simple and can easily done both with or without someone’s voice guiding you.
 Here are some written instructions for this guided meditation for sleep, and you may find an audio version at the bottom.
+This meditation is suitable for anyone, whether you’re a beginner to meditation or have years of experience.
 You begin by lying down in bed on your back with your arms at your sides, palms face down.
 Allow your eyes to close.
 First notice the sounds going on outside.
 You might notice a car outside, pay attention to the sound without clinging it.
 Allow the sound to arise and pass.
 You might simply label it “hearing”.
 You might then notice a new sound like the sound of the leaves in the trees.
 Again, listen to the noise but allow it to pass when a new sound captures your attention.
 With each new noise you pay attention to simply label it “hearing”.
 You might then notice the quieter more subtle sounds that are happening, like the sound of your own breathing.
 See how sensitive you can become to sounds either close or far away.
 If you find your mind is wandering or that you are drifting into thinking simply refocus yourself on the sounds going on around you.
 Every time your mind wanders you can bring yourself back to the noises.
 Do not set a timer or anything like that, instead allow yourself to do this meditation until you drift into sleep or a relaxed state.

 As my meditation practice progressed I continued using this listening meditation when I needed it.
 However, there were times when it seemed like it was not my mind keeping me awake but rather the tension in my body.
 At the time I worked at a clothing store and was standing on my feet for eight hours a day.
 By the time I went to bed my feet and knees ached from the day.
 In this case the listening meditation was sometimes helpful but I felt that I needed another guided meditation for sleep to accommodate the circumstances.
 By this point I had started regularly attending meditation meetings and I had practiced meditation a few times where you gently scan your attention over your body.
 This allowed me to release any tension that I was holding.
 It also allowed me to bring a gentle acceptance to the tightness in my body.
 Doing so would make me feel calmer and some of the discomfort would disappear.
 I noticed this meditation was especially helpful for falling asleep.